Buongiorno a tutti!! Hello all!!

 I have also mentioned the Cavatelli maker in my post, Linnea's Favorite Things, as one of my top kitchen tools.
 And it is very easy to set up and use!

 When you are making dough for gnocchi, it is not made the same as a typical pasta noodle.
-Instead, it is made with mashed potato!
+Instead, it is made with mashed potatoes!
 Once the dough is made, it is rolled out by hand (you don't need the KitchenAid dough roller for this as you are aiming for a thicker dough).
 Then, once the dough is rolled out and ready, it is cut into long strips and is fed through the Cavatelli maker.

 Turning the crank on the Cavatelli maker smoothly by hand, the dough strip goes in one side, and comes out the other side as gnocchi!
 It takes very little effort to turn the crank.
 Just have a floured bowl ready to catch the gnocchi as they come tumbling out!
 There is something so satisfying about this process.